Moist Caramel Cupcakes

 Prepare Swiss meringue buttercream

-- Next, place eggs whites, salt, cream of tartar, and sugar in a stand mixer bowl (or any stainless steel bowl).
+- Next, place egg whites, salt, cream of tartar, and sugar in a stand mixer bowl (or any stainless steel bowl).

-- Then, place the mixer bowl over this hot water pot.
+- Then, place the mixer bowl over the hot water pot.

 - Next, test the sugar with your fingers.
-Dip a clean finger in and rub the mixer between your fingers, if you feel the gains of sugar – continue to whisk.
+Dip a clean finger in and rub the mixer between your fingers.
+If you feel the grains of sugar, continue to whisk.

-- Then, place the bowl on the mixer and start at medium to low speed with a whisk attachment.
+- Then place the bowl on the mixer and start at medium-low speed with the whisk attachment.
 After a minute or two, whip at medium to high speed.

 - Whisk to firm peaks, shiny meringue.

-- If it’s cool to touch, start adding your butter one cube at a time (DO NOT ADD BUTTER TO WARM MERINGUE).
+- If it’s cool to touch, add your butter one cube at a time (DO NOT ADD BUTTER TO WARM MERINGUE).

 Assemble